-Indian Point Energy Center generates more than 2,100 megawatts of electricity, or 18% to 38% of the electric power used in the downstate New York region, depending on time of year and load on the grid.
-Indian Point provides enough power to light million of homes, thousands of businesses, and hundreds of critical transportation, health and municipal systems.
+Indian Point Energy Center has a generating capacity of more than 2,000 megawatts of electricity, or approximately 25% of the electric power used in New York City and Westchester, depending on time of year and load on the grid.
+Indian Point provides enough power to light about 2 million homes, thousands of businesses, and hundreds of critical transportation, health and municipal systems.

 It has been estimated that replacing the 2,000 megawatts would cost more than $1 billion per year in electricity costs, and would lead to electricity shortages, price spikes of as much as 40%, as well as rolling blackouts which we know would occur.
 We know this because there is a minimum threshold of 18% directly tied to the reliability of New York State’s electrical grid.
 Closing Indian Point would lower that threshold to 11%.
 Experts have placed a $3 billion price tag on another blackout for businesses.